 You need to enter full path (MonTel Datadirectory/CLIENTDB) and full name ([ClientDB] section ClientDatabaseName + “.MDB”) that is likely to be CLIENT32.MDB.

-Note: don’t make modification in any other fields.
+Note: don’t make modifications in any other fields.

 Step 3: At last tap to the Compact option.